 The page is divided into three sections:

-- Question group toolbar: You may find on the toolbar the following options:
+- Question group toolbar: You will find the following options on the toolbar:

-- Preview survey/question group: Click on one of the two buttons to either preview your whole survey or only the current question group.
+- Preview survey/question group: Click one of the two buttons to either preview your whole survey or only the current question group.
 If additional languages were added to your survey, the survey/question group can be previewed in each language of the survey.
-Just simply click on one of the two preview buttons and select the desired language;
+Just click one of the two preview buttons and select the desired language.

-- Edit current question group: Click on this button if you wish to edit the title, description, relevance equation, or randomization group of the current question group;
+- Edit current question group: Click this button to edit the title, description, relevance equation, or randomization group of the current question group.

-- Check survey logic for current question group: It helps you see the possible errors that might exist within a question group - it is especially useful when the ExpressionScript is used.
+- Check survey logic for current question group: This helps you see the possible errors that might exist within a question group - it is especially useful when the ExpressionScript is used.